Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Automation for Verification-Preserving Inlining

+\peter{ \gout{With these ingredients in place}\gaurav{Given \peter{these} two requirements\pout{ expressed in the above paragraph}}, we can express the proof obligations for structural mono and framing.
+Both are hyperproperties because they relate two executions of the statement $s$.
+As is common, we use self-composition~\cite{selfcomp} to reduce these hyperproperties to trace properties that can be checked by a standard \gout{program}verifier such as \boogie{}.}

+\peter{We now explain the proof obligations for the structural mono property for a statement $s$.
+Checking structural framing is analogous as explained in~\nappref{app:structural-framing}{F}.
+We show} \gaurav{\gout{the proof obligations for}the simpler case where $s$ is deterministic.
+In this case, the determinization function is given by $\determ = sem_\mathcal{A}(\varphi_1, s)$.
+At the end of this section, we will then explain how to handle \peter{non-deterministic statements}. }

-To check whether a statement $s$ is structural mono for a given bound (a set of states), we instrument the inlined program as shown in \figref{fig:algo}.
-Let $T$ be the set of Viper states in the inlined program just before executing $s$ (which depends on preceding code).
-If the proof obligation described by~\figref{fig:algo} is successfully discharged, then $\mathit{mono}_\mathcal{A}(T, s)$ holds.
-Note that we include the proof obligation in a non-deterministic branch (line~\ref{line:if}), which is killed after the check (line~\ref{line:stop}).
-This allows us to include the check in the encoding of the inlined program without affecting its behavior.
+\peter{Our structural condition requires the call-free statements between method calls to be structurally mono.
+To check this property, we precede each such statement $s$ with the code shown in \figref{fig:algo}, which generates the necessary proof obligations.} Note that \peter{this code is included} in a non-deterministic branch (line~\ref{line:if}), which is killed after the check (line~\ref{line:stop}).
+This allows us to include the check in the encoding of the inlined program without affecting \peter{the rest of its verification}.

+\peter{According to \defref{def:struct-mono}, structural mono is defined relative to an upper bound $T$, which \gaurav{in the structural condition is instantiated with} the set of states reachable before the statement $s$ in the inlined program.
+These states are implicitly represented by the current verification state of the \Viper{} program before statement $s$; in \figref{fig:algo}, we refer to this state as $\mathit{currentViperState}$; like all our states, it consists of a heap, a permission mask, and a store.}

+\peter{To prove structural mono for all states $\varphi_1, \varphi_2$, we choose (in line~\ref{line:states}) fresh states non-deterministically and constrain them as prescribed by \defref{def:struct-mono} (where the current verification state represents $\varphi_3 \in T$). \Viper{} does not have a built-in order on states but, as we explained above, we can express this easily via quantification over the contents of the heap and the mask.}